Thewessen/hello-world/Tables/README.md

 Look at this awesome print!
 ```
 This column contains a table with       This column contains a copy of the left
-three columns each containing a table   column!
+two columns each containing a table     column!
-with three columns!
+with four columns!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 found1            | found2              found1             | found2
 ==================+===================  ===================+===================